If your social feed is like mine, it looks like people are losing their minds.

-The best way become more thoughtful, understanding and empathetic is to get around real people who are different than you: Who vote differently than you, think differently than you, look differently than you.
+The best way to become more thoughtful, understanding, and empathetic is to get around real people who are different from you: Who vote differently than you, think differently than you, look different than you.

 If you’re a Republican, take a Democrat out for lunch and really listen.
 If you’re a Democrat, ask a Republican over for dinner.

 I’m listening to atheists, trying to meet people hurt by the church and spend time with people in a very different reality than me.
 And if you’re a white male like me, hang around some non-white males (Danielle Strickland’s thoughts on this are so helpful).

 If that fuels more empathy, understanding, and bridge-building, the world will become a better place.

 5. Ask Yourself, Five Years from Now, What Will I Wish I had Done?

 I love this question: Five years from now, what will I wish I had done?